 We need to understand the source of losses in bonds to answer the question of whether it’s better to replace a bond fund or ETF with a bond ladder.

 Bonds don’t know or care whether you’re holding them in a bond ladder or through a bond fund or ETF.
-Their values will drop by the same amount when interest rates go up.
+Their values will drop by the same amount in the same interest rate environment.
 If you would hold only bonds of a certain type in a ladder (for instance, short-term Treasuries), you can invest in a bond fund or ETF that holds that type of bonds as well.

 If you hate seeing a lower value in your account statement, only holding bonds in a bond ladder won’t help.
 If you can ignore the lower market value reported in your brokerage account for your bonds in a ladder because you’re not selling them, you can ignore the lower reported market value for your bond fund or ETF as well when you’re not selling it either.

 I bought some bonds two years ago.
 The interest rates on those bonds were good at that time, relatively speaking.
-After interest rates went up this year, the values of those bonds dropped.
+After interest rates went up in 2022, the values of those bonds dropped.
 I still had a loss in those bonds even though I’m holding them to maturity.

 Reinvest = Hold to Maturity

 My bonds lost value because I bought them too early.
 The only way to avoid the loss is not to buy those bonds two years ago.
-If I had kept the money in a savings account and I only buy the bonds now, I would’ve avoided the loss, but that requires knowing that interest rates would go up and bond prices would come down if I only waited.
+If I had kept the money in a savings account and I only bought the bonds after interest rates had gone up, I would’ve avoided the loss.
+This requires knowing that interest rates would go up and bond prices would come down if I only waited.
 No one could’ve known that.
-If interest rates continue going up as much as they have this year, bond investors will lose money whether they buy bonds in a bond fund or in a bond ladder.
+If interest rates continue going up as much as they did in 2022, bond investors will lose money whether they buy bonds in a bond fund or in a bond ladder.

 Value of Holding to Maturity